totalspectrum/spin2cpp/doc/basic.md

 #### Function pointers

-Pointers to functions require 8 bytes of memory to be allocated at run time (to hold information about the object to be called).
+In some output formats, pointers to functions require 8 bytes of memory to be allocated at run time (to hold information about the object to be called).
 So for example in:
 ```
   '' create a Spin FullDuplexSerial object
   dim ser as class using "FullDuplexSerial.spin"